openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 as `io.openebs:replicaID`.

 #### Removing replica
-Decreasing the replicationFactor will also be done in declarative way.
-For replicas identification that can connect to target, known replicas information we are already storing in CStorVolume CR status and istgt.conf which are implemented as part of replica scaleup feature.
+Decreasing the replicationFactor also can be done in declarative way. cStor target can identify the replica based on known replica information that exists in istgt.conf file, basically known replica information is persisted on cStorVolume CR when replicas connected to the target and this known replica information is propogated to istgt.conf file by volume-mgmt(which was implemented as part of replica scaleup feature).

-This operation will be allowed only when RF == DRF and new field will be added to CStorvolume CR.
-In CStorVolume CR, `spec.ReplicaList` will be added to help in removing replicas.
-In istgt.conf, replica list will be filled from CStorVolume CR `spec.ReplicaDetails`.

-spec.ReplicaList and status.ReplicaList will be updated by volume-mgmt after receiving the request from istgt via UDS.
-Istgt will send request when replica become healthy and replica information is not present in in-memory KnownReplicalist.
+Removing replica operation will be allowed only when RF == DRF and new field will be added to cStorvolume CR in to perform scale down operation.
+In CStorVolume CR, `spec.ReplicaList` is added to identify removed replica.
+Known replica information on cStorVolume spec and status will be updated by volume-mgmt upon request from istgt (istgt will request volume-mgmt to persist known replica information on cStorVolume CR).

 ### Steps to perform user stories